AdobePartnerTechnicalServices/AEMAsACloudService/03_CloudManager_API/README.md

     > ` This command will generate a cryptographic certificate in order to securely sign requests to Adobe I/O. `

+    > ` Retain the private.key and certificate.crt,  these will be used again for Scenario 11   `

     > ![openssl-crt](./images/snitch_7.png)

 2. Log in to https://console.adobe.io/integrations